Southwest credit cards: Which Rapid Rewards card is best for you?

 Formerly known as the premium credit card from Southwest, the Personal Premier credit card now is just the midrange offering from Southwest’s Chase cobranded credit card family.
 The next level up from the Plus, the Personal Premier card offers a robust array of benefits for the $99 annual fee:

 - Sign-up bonus: You will earn 40,000 Rapid Rewards points as a sign-up bonus for spending $1,000 on this credit card within the first three months of card ownership – enough to get you several round-trip domestic award flights, or maybe even an international round-trip ticket or two, depending on where you live.
-From time to time, this card even offers increased promotional bonuses that can reach up to 60,000 Southwest Rapid Rewards points after reaching a certain dollar amount of spend.

 - Points on balance transfers: If you make a balance transfer within the first 90 days of your account opening date, you will also earn one Rapid Rewards point for each dollar, up to $15,000.